 In these uncertain times there is an increasing trend in going sustainable.
 More and more people are looking into how to make this trend a reality for their family.
 Most of the preppers and homesteaders that wish to become sustainable have seen through three generations of life in America how our way of life dramatically changed.

-Growing up, I recall watching my grandparents preserving food for storage in their basement and how they bought everything locally to sustain the economy in their community.
-I’m pretty sure that I’m not the only one that remembers these things… Even though for the newer generation the lost ways of our grandparents may seem like ancient living, most of us still keep their teachings alive and use it to become sustainable.
-My father-in-law is one of the old-timers that still has a lot to pass on to us and is one of the few people I know that is totally self-sufficient.
+Growing up, I recall watching my grandparents preserving food for storage in their basement.
+How they bought everything locally to sustain the economy in their community.
+I’m pretty sure that I’m not the only one who remembers these things… Even though for the newer generation the lost ways of our grandparents may seem like ancient living, most of us still keep their teachings alive.
+We try to use them as best we can to become sustainable.
+My father-in-law is one of the old-timers that still has a lot to pass on to us.
+He is one of the few people I know that is totally self-sufficient.
 Although he is an avid promoter of the old ways of living, he also managed to take advantage of the new technology and use it to his advantage.

 According to him, the following ten ways can help anyone to go sustainable: